stinethebean/DevCampTraining/05.Hook into Apps for Office/hands-on-lab.md

 ###Task 1 - Create Azure Active Directory App
 Follow these steps to create the Azure Active Directory app.

-1. Log into the [Azure Portal](https://manage.windowsazure.com) as an administrator.
+1. Log into the [Azure Management Portal](https://manage.windowsazure.com) as an administrator.
 2. Click **Active Directory**.
 3. Click the Azure Active Directory associated with your subscription.
 4. Click **Applications**.<br/>